Openscapes/2023-swrcb/github-clinic/lisa.md

 Next, make and edit to the text in this file.
 One idea is to fix this tpyo.

+Let's find a way to change "BLAME" to something less mean-spirited.

 Finally, we will commit these edits to GitHub.
 To do this, scroll down to the bottom of this webpage to where it says "Commit Changes".
 Committing changes has two steps: write a human-readable commit message, and press the green button to commit changes.

 Note: In the browser, GitHub will suggest "Update file.md" as the commit message.
 But you can be more descriptive - practice writing commit messages that help you remember detail about what you changed.